prob140/prob140.github.io/logistics.md

 [*Probability for Data Science*](http://prob140.org/textbook) by Ani Adhikari and Jim Pitman.

 All of the course content apart from the assignments is in the textbook.
-This term, **short video segments are being distributed throughout the book**, as well as quick exercises that you can do to check your understanding.
+This term, **short video segments will be distributed throughout the book**, as well as quick exercises that you can do to check your understanding.

 The videos will cover selected portions of the written text, typically those that require detailed calculation or discussion.
 There's more in the written text that you should read or at least skim.
 In fact, you can learn the material by studying only the written text, as many students have done in the past.